How collaborative teaching helps students in Singapore

 What are the six pillars of the Von Auer Collaborative Teaching Approach?

 As part of the Von Auer CTA, each IIS student has an Individualised Education Plan (IEP).
-This is tailored to their needs and shared with parents.
+This way of providing education in Singapore is tailored to their needs and shared with parents.
 It identifies the child’s current developmental stage, the desired direction of progress and the specific learning, behavioural or socio-emotional gaps that need to be addressed.

 IIS Teachers adhere to six pillars of collaborative teaching in Singapore: